L E O N C O U N T Y A C A D E M I C L E A G U E Leon County ACADEMIC LEAGUE

 Mission

-The Leon County Academic League gives every high school in the county a weekly forum for academic competition.
+The Leon County Academic League gives every Leon County high school a weekly forum for academic competition.
+Members come from across the county: public, charter, private, and homeschool.
 Quick Recall matches build the regular season.
 An NAQT-sanctioned tournament in January seats top finishers at the High School National Championship Tournament.
 Founding donors underwrite fee waivers so cost is never the reason a school does not join.

 Governance

 The League is a Florida nonprofit corporation: Leon County Academic League, Inc. Every member school holds one seat on the board.
 Schools own the league.
-The board hires no executive director in Year 1; a founding coordinator manages logistics, and committee work distributes across the participating schools.
+Coordinators, committee chairs, readers, scorekeepers, and judges are all volunteers.

 Annual fees are $500 per school.
 Founding donors will underwrite fee waivers for any school that needs one.